laymonage/slides-student-maintainer/slides.md

 !!!

-This year, I mentored a project that adds support for updating JSONFields on the database level.
+Last year, I mentored a project that added support for updating JSONFields on the database level.
 It's like an SQL – sorry, a sequel – to my project.
 It has come full circle.

 Five years later, it's very interesting to see how much of the code has changed, and how much has stayed the same.
 -->